UniversalDependencies/docs/_jv/index.md

 * [PART]() is used for:
   * negation words: _ora_ (Ng.) or _boten_ (Kr.): "no/not"
-  * particles like _tho, ya_ that are used to emphasize something
+  * particles like _ta, ya_ that are used to emphasize something

 * Javanese has the following coordinating conjunction words ([CCONJ]()):
   * _lan/karo_ (Ng.), _kaliyan_ (Kr.): as the equivalents of "and" in English